 - It will be cold and rainy, prepare yourself!
 Coats, umbrella, rain ponchos… Be ready for the fun with dry or wet weather.

-- Don’t panic if during the Torchlight Procession your arms and jacket get covered of wax.
+- Don’t panic if, during the Torchlight Procession, your arms and jacket get covered with wax.
 It happens with everybody, the wax smells good and you can clean your clothes easily.
 Brown paper and iron, that’s what you will need to get rid of the wax, Google it!

 - Reserve at least two more days to explore the city.
-The amount of places to visit and things to do in Edinburgh will surprise you.
-But don’t forget that 1st and 2nd of January are bank holiday in Scotland, some attractions might be closed.
+The number of places to visit and things to do in Edinburgh will surprise you.
+But don’t forget that the 1st and 2nd of January are bank holidays in Scotland, so some attractions might be closed.

-Safestay Edinburgh – hostel with shared and private rooms, super organized, clean, helpful staff and a bar/restaurant that serves great beers and delicious food.
+Safestay Edinburgh – a hostel with shared and private rooms, super organized, clean, helpful staff, and a bar/restaurant that serves great beers and delicious food.
 We stayed there during the Hogmanay and recommend it!
 Great atmosphere and friendly prices!

-Motel One Edinburgh-Princess – you can’t find a hotel with better location, good price and superb reviews.
+Motel One Edinburgh-Princess – you can’t find a hotel with a better location, good price, and superb reviews.
 If you want comfort and privacy without spending a fortune, the Motel One might be the best choice.
-Five minutes from Waverley Station, you can reach all the attractions, the Royal Mile and Edinburgh Castle by foot.
+Five minutes from Waverley Station, you can reach all the attractions, the Royal Mile and Edinburgh Castle on foot.

-The Balmoral Hotel – if money it’s not an issue treat yourself at one of the best 5 stars hotels in Edinburgh.
-The Balmoral is famous by its flawless service and Michelin-starred restaurant.
+The Balmoral Hotel – if money it’s not an issue, treat yourself to one of the best 5 stars hotels in Edinburgh.
+The Balmoral is famous for its flawless service and Michelin-starred restaurant.